 Haemophilia (Distorted Clotting)

 One of the extraordinary roles of platelets present in the blood is to form clots; which prevent excess bleeding and heal injuries.
 Haemophilia is a genetic disorder.
 This condition disrupts the clotting mechanism of blood due which excessive bleeding, joint problems, and acute internal bruising can occur.
-Moreover, because of this fatal disorder even after a minor injury blood doesn’t clot.
+Moreover, because of this fatal disorder even after minor injury blood doesn’t clot.
 This can make it difficult for the blood vessels to seal off.

 Thalassemia (Blood deficiency)